RoneoOrg/PortfolioTim/content/authors/tim-samuelsen/_index.md

 title: Tim Samuelsen
 bio: |
   MS in Mechanical Engineering graduate student at Stanford University, specializing in mechatronics and smart product design.
-Full stack application and embedded systems developer for advanced CLIP 3D printers at the DeSimone Research Group.
+Software and systems developer for advanced CLIP 3D printers at the DeSimone Research Group.

 avatar: /images/tim-samuelsen.jpg
 featured: true